top of page

 This can be one of the most challenging, even emotional, concepts to enforce in a breeding program.
 It can be hard to choose if you have an animal you bred and like for some reasons but not others.
 Or, when you have better young stock than your older stock, it’s time to let the older animals go.

 Another way to think about it is your herd is only as good as the worst animal in it.
-Rigorously culling out the animals with unwanted traits is the fastest way to reaching your breeding goals.
+Rigorously culling out the animals with unwanted traits is the fastest way to reach your breeding goals.

 If your ultimate plan is to develop a program to sell your extra livestock as breeding quality, make sure to only sell as breeding stock animals that you would have kept yourself (but don’t have room for).
 Selling your ‘culls’ as breeding quality is a quick way to garner a poor reputation amongst livestock breeders.